ministryofjustice/send-legal-mail-to-prisons/README.md

 #### How do I sign in as an admin user?

 Visit URL `http://localhost:3000` which should redirect you to the HMPPS Auth sign in page.
-Enter credentials `SLM_ADMIN` / `password1234556`.
+Enter credentials `SLM_ADMIN_LOCAL` / `password1234556`.

 ## Run linter